bsaxen/simuino/trunk/README.txt

 --------------------------------------------------
 5. Supported Language Functions
 --------------------------------------------------
-Not supported functions are implemented with a dummy, in order to compile without errors.
+Unsupported functions are implemented with a dummy, in order to compile without errors.

 Digital I/O
 	pinMode()		Yes